bala290498/welearn-weshare/content/README.md

 # Content Management Guide

 This directory contains all markdown-based content for the WeLearnWeShare platform.
-Admins can manage courses, talents, and hobby clusters by editing markdown files.
+Admins can manage courses, talents, hobby clusters, and blogs by editing markdown files.

 ## Directory Structure